 Being the optimist he is, Chris chooses to see the positives of working from home.
 His words of advice are to love your new home office mascots.
 For you, this may be your kids, your spouse, your roommates, or in Chris’ case, his two pups!
 Remember, this situation isn’t permanent, so let’s all get as much out of it as we can.

-With these helpful tips from the JTech team, we hope you are able to remain focused and productive throughout the current situation.
+We hope these remote work tips help you remain focused and productive throughout the day.
 Tough times are among us, but adaptation and resilience are two qualities that make us human.